harryFBloch/harryFBloch.github.io/_posts/2018-12-04-has-many_trough_tutorial.markdown

 	Lets start off by creating our app with the rail new command and we will call our app has-through-tutorial

-`In the Terminal enter  $ ralis new has-through-tutorial`
+In the Terminal enter
+`$ rails new has-through-tutorial`

+	Next we will generate our models with the rails generator command.
+Make sure you cd into your project’s root directory and enter the follow in the terminal:

 	Next we will generate our models with the rails generator command.
 Make sure you cd into your project’s root directory and enter the follow in the terminal:

 ```
 $ rails g model paper
 $ rails g model paragraph
 $ rails g model sentence
 ```

 	This will generate our model class files and migration files to create our tables.
 Open up the Paper migration file /db/migration/001create_papers.rb the numbers in from of create_papers will we different for you.
 Then add this line inside the create table block.